Billiam2468/237-project-final/README.md

   -Compiling US data (add up all the states)

-  -Allow users to navigate backwards in command line menu navigation

   -Print out us data in menu navigation Run class

   -Enable graphing of data to compare states (for all types of statistics)